Search

 Is Box Elder a good place for military families?

 Yes.
 Box Elder is the closest community to Ellsworth Air Force Base, and many military families live here.
-The Douglas School District serves the area, local amenities are growing, and the commute to the base gates is just minutes.
+The Douglas School District serves the area, local amenities are growing, and the commute to the base gates is just minutes.2,3

 How does Box Elder compare to Rapid City for home prices?

-What school district serves Box Elder?
+What specific school district manages Box Elder?

 Overview for Box Elder, SD